werobot-france/website-front/assets/content/en/about.md

 ## Our workshop

 We have premises offered by the city of Gaillon to host our activities.
-There are located in proximity to the "Douaires recreation center".
-To learn more, [read our blog article at on this topic.](/blog/our-new-facilities)
+There are located near the street "Rue de Printemps de Prague".

 <div class="about-place-container mt-5 d-flex justify-center">
   <div